vikrantarora25/Car-Price-Prediction-Highly-Comprehensive-Linear-Regression-Project-/README.md

 ![](images/Actuals_vs_Predictions.png)

-## R-Squared & RMSE by number of features
+## R-Squared & RMSE by number of features (Derived using K-Fold and Recursive Feature Elimination)

 Determining optimum number of features in model by checking performance metrics R-Squared and RMSE at different counts of features